'Warmest welcome ever': All Blacks arrive in Northland

 Te Kauri Kingi, 14, who persuaded Barrett to sign her forehead, was similarly awed about performing during yesterday's welcome.

 "It was nerve-wracking but it felt special.
-They're really nice too, all of them," Kingi said.
+They're really nice too, all of them," she said.

 The players are staying in Paihia and are due to be welcomed at the Waitangi Treaty Grounds on Thursday afternoon.